SparshRastogi/TRACE-TS/README.md

 The paper provides detailed implementation details, including model architecture, training objectives, attribution-grounded distillation, and experimental protocols across seven HAR benchmarks.

-Code will be released upon paper acceptance.
+We are organising the code and documentation.
 Please stay tuned.